|

-musicians play concertina, melodeon and piano accordion although over the
+musicians currently play concertina, melodeon and recorder although over the

-years they have from time to time been augmented by fiddle and piccolo.
+years they have from time to time been augmented by piano accordion, fiddle and piccolo.
 We

 do not use any form of percussion as it is not in keeping with the